ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 ### Future considerations

-It's possible that we may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `manual` filtering option.
-This _could_ follow the design of what we see with the AzDO _Windows_-based user selector experiece where a display of the number of current results is shown at the bottom, and when a user begins typing in the filter input, a 'Show more results' button is shown at the bottom of the dropdown.
+We may want to improve/alter the discoverability of the fact that more options are available to be loaded when using the `manual` filtering option.
+Currently, before a user begins typing there is nothing to suggest that there could be other options that are available to select.

 #### Combobox alignment